mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 The HMI program contents 2 main parts:

-- **Main user interface** : A Train State UI to show the  train information, the control the train power and the PLC set [PLC-06, PLC-07] state with the digital I/O information,
+- **Main user interface** : A train state UI to show the  train information, control the train power and display the PLC set [PLC-06, PLC-07] state with the digital I/O information,
-- **PLC communication thread** : communicate with the Train Controler PLC Simulators to control PLC Simulator through Modbus TCP and get the OT data.
+- **PLC communication thread** : control and communicate with the train controller PLC simulators through Modbus TCP and get the related sensor or coils' electrical signal data.

 This is the program modules workflow diagram: